hemanthDogiparthi/Glofox-Application/README.md

      * Tried to Address the concurrent access for Bookings.
        A practical business scenario is concurrent usage of the Bookings service specifically
      * A data Model where a class cannot exist without a Studio and a Booking cannot exist to its class and a studio can exist independently.
      * Test Coverage with Jacaco.
+A basic UML diagram is added for reference.
      * Swagger UI for showing the APIs provided
      * A runtime in memory H2 Database
      * Centralised and Unifrom Error Response Mechanism

 # Scope for Improvements: